 Members of the Family Polypodiaceae

 Members of the family Polypodiaceae are particularly common in the Mexican and Central American Area.
 Allied with the familiar polypodys of California, most of the Mexican and Central American taxa are now classified in the genus Pleopeltis.
 These ferns can form dense but not invasive stands in shaded areas with limited moisture.
-Two particularly choice representatives from this area are the elegant Llavea cordifolia and the rare Mexican form of the hart’s tongue (yes, you guessed it: undivided, blade like fronds), Asplenium scolopendrium.
+Two particularly choice representatives from this area are the elegant Llavea cordifolia and the rare Mexican form of the hart’s tongue, Asplenium scolopendrium.

 Dr. Susan Fawcett, research botanist and fern curator at the University and Jepson Herbaria strolled the Garden and shared via iNaturalist fern photos from her visit.

 Photo by Dr. Susan Fawcett